 Exterior from the rear and interior dining room.
 (Crowley Collection)

-Chase House, at the corner of Court and Washington Street, is one of the grandest Georgian structures at Strawbery Banke.
+The Chase House, at the corner of Court and Washington Street, is one of the grandest Georgian structures at Strawbery Banke.
 The Chase Family, Portsmouth merchants, lived in the house for over a century.

 Chase House was built about 1762 by John Underwood, a mariner from Kittery.
 Underwood sold the house to his in-laws, the Dearings.
-This may have been when much of the finish work was done on the house, especially the elaborately-carved woodwork, inside and out as Ebenezer Dearing was a noted local ships’ woodcarver.
+This may have been when much of the finished work was done on the house, especially the elaborately-carved woodwork, inside and out as Ebenezer Dearing was a noted local ships’ woodcarver.

 In 1766, only three weeks after repurchasing the house, Underwood mortgaged it to Barlow Trecothick and John Thomlinson, London merchants and English agents for the province of New Hampshire.
 The house remained part of the Trecothick estate until 1799 when it was purchased by Stephen Chase, a successful Portsmouth merchant who had been living in the house for a number of years with his family.